reshinto/Basic_technologies_revision/system_design/08Caching/readme.md

 ### Cache Eviction Policy
 - the policy by which values get evicted or removed from a cache
 - popular cache eviction polices include LRU (Least Recently Used), FIFO (First in First out), and LFU (Least-Frequently Used)
+### Application server cache
+- Placing a cache directly on a request layer node enables the local storage of response data
+- Each time a request is made to the service, the node will quickly return local cached data if it exists
+- If it is not in the cache, the requesting node will query the data from disk
+- The cache on one request layer node could be located
+  - in memory (very fast)
+  - on the node’s local disk (faster than going to network storage)
+- If the request layer is expanded to multiple nodes
+  - possible to have each node host its own cache
+  - however, if load balancer randomly distributes requests across the nodes
+    - the same request will go to different nodes
+      - thus increasing cache misses
+      - 2 choices for overcoming this hurdle: 1) global caches 2) distributed caches
 ### CDN (Content Delivery Network)
 - it is a 3rd party service that acts like a cache for your servers
+  - for sites serving large amounts of static media
 - sometimes, web apps can be slow for users in a particular region if your servers are located only in another region
 - a CDN has servers all around the world
   - this means that the latency to a CDN's servers will almost always be far better than the latency to your servers
 - a CDN's servers are often referred to as PoPs (Points of Presence)
   - 2 of the most popular CDNs are ```Cloudflare``` and ```Google Cloud CDN```
+- In a typical CDN setup
+  - a request will first ask the CDN for a piece of static media
+  - the CDN will serve that content if it has it locally available
+  - If it isn’t available
+    - the CDN will query the back-end servers for the file
+    - cache it locally
+    - serve it to the requesting user
+- If the system we are building isn’t yet large enough to have its own CDN
+  - can ease future transition
+    - by serving the static media off a separate subdomain (e.g. static.yourservice.com)
+      - using a lightweight HTTP server (e.g. Nginx)
+    - cut-over the DNS from your servers to a CDN later